 Using isopropyl alcohol

 Use isopropyl alcohol when cleaning stubborn dirt formed due to food or liquid inside.
 Make sure to use 99% isopropyl alcohol.
 Further, you need to moisten a small piece of cotton with it to use it.
 Next, insert this cotton piece using a tooth stick inside the Port and move it around to wipe dirt before the alcohol evaporates.

 5. Reset the USB port on Mac

-Resetting the USB port on MacBook Pro is a very easy process.
+Resetting the USB port on a MacBook Pro is a straightforward process.
 Here’s how you can do it.

 1# Goto Finder > Application.

 1# Open Spotlight Search (Press the Command + Space bar).

 2# Now, Type “Terminal” in the Search box and press Return.